Guten-Morgen1302/CyberFund-Redefine-Your-Financial-Future/README.md

-# NeoFin - Redefine Your Financial Future
+# CyberFund - Redefine Your Financial Future

 ## Overview
-NeoFin is a cyberpunk-themed, AI-powered financial platform designed to bridge the gender gap in access to finance for women entrepreneurs.
+CyberFund is a cyberpunk-themed, AI-powered financial platform designed to bridge the gender gap in access to finance for women entrepreneurs.
 It provides AI-driven credit evaluation, alternative funding opportunities, and financial literacy tools to empower business owners.

 ## Features
 - **AI-Powered Credit Evaluation** – Uses alternative data to assess creditworthiness fairly.